pyne/pyne/docker/readme.md

 docker containers in the PyNE DockerHuB.

-One recommends to maintainers to use the python script to generate and push the docker container in order to form container name correctly, and include the proper dependency tree.
+We recommend maintainers use the python script to generate and push the docker container in order to form container name correctly, and include the proper dependency tree.